duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - distinguish between system running user or kernel code
   - some instructions are only executable in kernel mode
     - privileged instructions
-  - system call changes mode to kernel mode and return from call resets it ot user mode
+  - system call changes mode to kernel mode
+  - return from system call resets it to user mode

 CPUs increasignly support multi-mode operations
 - Virtual Machine Manager (VMM) mode for guest VMs

-I'm thinking most of the operating system shit lives in kernel mode.
+`I'm thinking most of the operating system shit lives in kernel mode.`

 #### Transition from User to Kernel Mode